 How to Make Repayment Easy With a Personal Loan

-Missed payments on your loan will hurt all three of your credit scores and can lead to loan default (which will hurt your credit score even further).
+Missed payments on your loan will hurt your credit scores and can lead to loan default (which will hurt your credit score even further).
 The best way to ensure you pay your loan on time is to set up automatic payments through a checking account.
 Or you can also do simple things like set up reminders on your phone or computer.

 If you do have to make a late payment, you should know that most lenders charge a late fee, which can add to your loan cost.

 If your financial situation changes throughout loan repayment, the first thing you should do is to let your lender know.
 In most cases, lenders will be willing to work with you to come up with a financing option to get payments back on track.
 If you do need a new lender, refinancing your personal loan is definitely an option.

 A soft credit check is an initial review of your credit report and does not impact your credit score.
 Lenders use it to determine your eligibility for a loan.
 On the other hand, a hard credit check is a detailed examination and can slightly reduce your credit score for a short period.